-In my first-year student halls, we had hideous carpet in the bedrooms.
+In my first-year student halls, we had hideous carpets in the bedrooms.
 I immediately covered it up with a huge fluffy rug, and it helped me feel cosier.

 Now I’m lucky enough to live in a house with dark, hardwood flooring, but I still enjoy having rugs around the house.
 They help bring a bit more character to a room, and feel nice on your toes!
 It’s all about that feeling of hygge.